League Against Usury: FAU and GAPP

-The GAPP eventually participated in the December 1933 election as part of Argetoianu's PUA-led alliance.
-Isac presented himself in that race as a PȚ-L candidate—though the PNL government had him arrested, again on charges of sedition, for having encouraged "class conflict".
-An association called League Against Usury still existed in 1934 in Bucharest, collaborating with the API and as part of the FAU.
-They shared a building on Carol Street 62.
-The rival GAPP was also attested on October 7, 1934, when it held congress at its new headquarters in Dudești (Calea Dudești 85).
-By February 1936, N. C. Georgescu and Pavelescu-Dimo had joined a General Association of Debtors, which had poet Nicolae Mihăescu-Nigrim as its president.

 Iarca had reemerged in late 1935 as an organizer of vintagers and vine growers in Buzău County, leading as many as 6,000 in a protest against the spirits monopoly.
 In May of that year, Aristică Magherescu, as the PUA vice president, organized a rally of the PUA section in Gorj, electing Iarca as that organization's county leader.
 Sterie Ionescu, meanwhile, founded a Front of Debtors, and, in 1935, sought to reestablish the National Agrarian Party.
 In 1937, he was publishing the political gazette Buretele, which engaged in a violent polemic with the PNȚ.
 The latter responded by alleging that Buretele was a front for the PNL government, and by publishing Ionescu's bankruptcy records.